laduenasb/mobile-first-app-bata-bit/README.md

-# Mobile First App Bata Bit
+ # Mobile First App Bata Bit :bulb:
 This is a mobile application project designed for the sale of Bata Bit cryptocurrencies, using a mobile-first design approach.

 The application was developed using only HTML and CSS.
 The application is fully functional and offers an intuitive and pleasant user experience.